laxmankrishnamurti/Backend/README.md

 # What is Backend?

-Backend is the data and Infrastructure that make our application work.
+Backend is all about data-processing and the Infrastructure(For Application security) that we built so that our application function properly and give smooth user experience(User perspective).

 # Prerequisits for Backend?